This article may contain compensated links. Please read disclaimer for more info.

 9. Annecy

-Annecy is a small alpine city in Eastern France, quite different from the other popular French cities to visit on the list.
-This picture-perfect city, crisscrossed by canals, is located by Lake Annecy, and more precisely, where Lake Annecy feeds into the Thiou River.
+Annecy is a small city in the French Alps, quite different from the other best cities to visit in France on this list.
+This picture-perfect city, crisscrossed by canals, is located by Lake Annecy, more precisely, where Lake Annecy feeds into the Thiou River.
 Here, we are not far from the Alps, the Montblanc, and the border with Switzerland.

-Annecy is also one of the best places to visit in the French Alps in the summer.
 With the arrival of the beautiful days, the city moves to the lake, the perfect spot for a picnic, a hike, or a bike ride.
-There are many water activities too, and the possibility of having a bath at the Plages des Marquisats or d’Albigny.
+There are many water activities, too, and the possibility of having a bath at the Plages des Marquisats or d’Albigny.

 Where to stay in Annecy: